micro/network/docs/README.md

 ## Overview

-The power of collaborative development has mostly been restricted to trusted environments within organisations.
+The power of collaborative development has been restricted to trusted environments within organisations.
 These platforms unlock incredible productivity and compounding value with every new service added.
 They provide an always-on runtime and known developer workflow for engineers to collaborate on.
 This has been difficult to achieve outside of organisations.